fjames86/cl-dtyp/README.md

 A security descriptor contains 2 sids (the owner and group) and 2 ACLs, the Discretionary ACL (DACL) and System ACL (SACL).
 The DACL is used to determine access to the object, whereas the SACL is used for advanced system purposes (such as auditing accesses to the object).
-The SACL can normally be ignored.
+The SACL can typically be ignored.

 3.1 SDDL